garamond/spring-rabbitmq-demo/README.md

-# Spring Integration over RabbitMQ demo
+# Spring Integration over RabbitMQ annotation-config demo

-This simple application is a demonstration of running Spring Integration communication over RabbitMQ with minimal XML configuration.
+This simple application is a demonstration of running Spring Integration 4 over RabbitMQ with JavaConfig annotations an only minimal XML configuration.

 Features: